chollette/Diabetes-Prediction_Mining-and-Machine-Learning/README.md

 [Sources: https://www.medicalnewstoday.com/articles/323760.php; https://www.endocrineweb.com/conditions/type-1-diabetes/what-insulin]

 For the above reasons, only the glucose and insulin will be used to predict diabtes and type of diabetes.

+This approach so far achieves the best predition accuracy on PIMA Indian Diabetes Dataset.
+If diabetes is diagnosed for a new instance, can classify the type of diabetes the new instance have.
+Train acc:  0.9508196721311475
+Test acc:  0.9607843137254902